wurmlab/SBC361-programming-in-R/2017/practical1.md

 names_correct_vec <- gsub(pattern = "liopholis", replacement = "Liopholis", x = id_names_vec)
 ```

 The output of this function is a new vector in which the desired replacement has been carried out.
-Notice that the code above stores this new vector in the variable names_correct_vec.
+Notice that the code above stores this new vector in the variable `names_correct_vec`.
 Experiment with `grep()` and `gsub()` until you are confident at using them.
 Then answer the following questions:

 #### Q1.
 How could you use regular expressions to find the only element in the vector `id_names_vec` that contains a lowercase "q"?
 What is the position of this element in the vector?